amedoeyes/eyes.nvim/README.md

 - Dark and light pallets
 - Configurable
 - Extensible
-- Support for lualine and bufferline
+- Support for lualine, bufferline, and various plugins

 ## Installation